sarahmackenzie015/lmc2700/README.md

   - frame count
   - moving sidebar
         -3 menu options: Templates, Add Your Own, and About (I figure for like our names and about the project)
-        -note: no current functionality of these options
+        -note: no current functionality for these options
   - saves old frames (can be accessed with L and R arrow keys)